ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

     USRSAP_SAPMNT   = "20"
     USRSAP_SAPSYS   = "20"
     USRSAP_TRANS    = "80"
-    # Enter Custom File Shares sizes for SAP mounts.
+    # Default File shares sizes:

     ##########################################################
     # DB VSI variables:
     ##########################################################

     DB_HOSTNAME_1 = "hanadb-1"
-    # Hana Cluster VSI1 Hostname.
-    # The Hostname for the DB VSI.
+    # HANA DB VSI HOSTNAME 1 in SAP HANA Cluster.
 The hostname should be up to 13 characters, as required by SAP
-    # Default: DB_HOSTNAME_1 = "hanadb-$your_hana_sid-1"
+    # Default value: "hanadb-1"
+    # When the default value is used, the virtual hostname will automatically be changed based on <HANA_SID> to "hanadb-<hana_sid>-1"

     DB_HOSTNAME_2 = "hanadb-2"
-    # Hana Cluster VSI2 Hostname.
-    # The Hostname for the DB VSI.
+    # HANA DB VSI HOSTNAME 2 in SAP HANA Cluster.
 The hostname should be up to 13 characters, as required by SAP
-    # Default: DB_HOSTNAME_2 = "hanadb-$your_hana_sid-2"
+    # Default value: "hanadb-2"
+    # When the default value is used, the virtual hostname will automatically be changed based on <HANA_SID> to "hanadb-<hana_sid>-2"

     DB_PROFILE = "mx2-16x128"
     # The instance profile used for the HANA VSI.
 The list of certified profiles for HANA VSIs: https://cloud.ibm.com/docs/sap?topic=sap-hana-iaas-offerings-profiles-intel-vs-vpc